 - Both student and aide will wear appropriate facial coverings.
 Aides will wear face shields when working with students who spit or drool. - Aides will use verbal, tactile, and visual prompting to refocus and redirect students.
-Hand over hand support should be minimal. - Will be provided hand sanitizer/wipes/gloves, and gowns for their personal use for toileting, lifting, implementing stretching programs, and other duties. - Use of pointers to provide non-verbal or visual prompts. - When needed to provide hand over hand assistance, aides will follow universal precautions of hand washing and protective gear.
+Hand over hand support should be minimal. - Will be provided hand sanitizer/wipes/gloves, and gowns for their personal use for toileting, lifting, implementing stretching programs, and other duties (ie. fanny pack or string book bag). - Use of pointers/long arms with fingers at the end to provide an non-verbal prompt. - When needed to provide hand over hand assistance follow universal precautions of hand washing and protective gear.

-Small grouping: related services and individualized instruction
+Development of protocols for small grouping: related services and individualized instruction

-- Staff are required to follow PPE guidelines when not social distancing. - Use of dividers between students at tables. - All dividers and chairs need to be wiped down before the next group, as well as any items to be used with multiple groups. - Aides will be assigned to supervise younger students to/from the classroom to allow for cleaning between sessions. - Use of a dirty bin for manipulatives and other items used throughout the day to be cleaned at the end of the day. - Use of a pointer during instruction to clarify important information and to decrease contact. - Portable white boards to be able to share/highlight important information while decreasing physical contact with students and their materials. - Individual lesson materials will be provided for each student in the group (ie. paper copies of books, math manipulatives, letter tiles--part of class supply lists) - Lunch bunch groups may need to change time of service delivery and/or location to ensure social distancing. - Small group instruction may need to push into classes or look at using a larger room to spread out students or sneeze guards/dividers during sessions. - High School Worked-Based Learning and internships programs may need to be suspended for the beginning of the school year.
-Look into other options for work and assignments that can be completed in the school environment or virtually. - Self-contained ADL programming that includes food shopping and meal prep may need to be suspended for the beginning of the school year.
+- Wear a mask so you can instruct closer than 6 feet away - Use of 4-foot dividers and sneeze guards among students at tables - All dividers, sneeze guards, table tops, and chairs need to be wiped down before the next group, as well as any items to be used with multiple groups.
+Aides will be assigned to transport younger students to/from the classroom to allow for cleaning between sessions. - Use of a dirty bin for manipulatives and other items used throughout the day to be cleaned at the end of the day. - Use of a pointer during instruction to clarify important information and to decrease contact. - Portable white boards to be able to share/highlight important information while decreasing physical contact with students and their materials. - Individual lesson materials will be provided for each student in the group (ie. paper copies of books, math manipulatives, letter tiles--part of class supply lists) - Lunch bunch groups may need to change time of service delivery and/or location to ensure social distancing.

+- Small group instruction may need to push into classes and look at using a larger room to spread out students or sneeze guards/dividers during sessions. - HS worked based learning and internships programs may need to be suspended for the beginning of the school year.
+Looking into other options for work and assignments that can be completed in the school environment or virtually. - Self-contained ADL programming that includes food shopping may need to be suspended for the beginning of the school year.

-Online learning for Special Education instruction and related services teletherapy
+Development of online learning for Special Education instruction and related services teletherapy

 - District will provide parents with information, participation, and expectations regarding online learning for related services and evaluations. - Staff Development will be provided for teletherapy and telehealth evaluations.
-Staff Development will be provided for online/remote learning to meet the needs of Special Education students. - The related service providers and Special Education teachers will use Schoology to provide assignments and resources for parents.
+Staff Development will be provided for online/remote learning to meet the needs of Special Education students. - The related service providers and Special Education teachers will use a Schoology to provide assignments and resources for parents.
 The related service providers and teachers will be provided opportunities to be trained in Schoology.